 When considering which lakes and reservoirs to stock, fisheries staff use standard fisheries protocols, such as Fall Index Netting, to determine the size, age, and amount of fish living in a lake and reservoir.
-Significant considerations including, genetic integrity of Walleye populations, and the risk of transferring invasive species and diseases are given to the current fish community and aquatic ecosystem before stocking walleye.
-Disease testing of Walleye from Lac Ste.
-Anne will be undertaken prior to stocking Walleye in Alberta waterbodies in 2021.
+Significant considerations when deciding when and where to stock walleye include, genetic integrity of walleye populations, and the risk of transferring invasive species and diseases are given impacts to the current fish community and aquatic ecosystem.
+Disease testing is also undertaken prior to stocking walleye in Alberta waterbodies.

 Stocking walleyes into Southern Alberta lakes and reservoirs can offer the potential to create more harvest opportunities of walleyes, although there is always uncertainty with regard to success.
 Since reservoirs are largely managed for agricultural irrigation, fluctuating water levels can impact the success of a walleye population as fluctuating water levels often negatively affect food production.

-If successful, walleyes will likely reach a catchable size in 4 to 5 years.
+A successful walleye stocking event should result in walleyes reaching a catchable size in 4 to 5 years.
 Water temperatures and food availability impact growth rates – walleyes in southern Alberta tend to grow faster than walleyes in northern parts of the province.
-Success is not guaranteed and will depend upon many factors including egg quality, water quality, predation and availability of food.
+Success is never guaranteed and will depend upon many factors including egg quality, water quality, predation and availability of food.
 Fisheries Management is committed to review this program to support its success.